deslin-delvi/Keep-It-Fresh/README.md

-# Grocery Tracker App 🛒
+# 🥬 Keep-It-Fresh: Grocery Tracker with AI Chatbot

-This is a full-stack Grocery List Management Application with AI recipe suggestions and grocery-related queries.
+A full-stack web application for managing grocery items, featuring an AI-powered chatbot that suggests recipes and answers grocery-related queries.

+---

 ## 🧩 Features

-- Frontend with HTML, CSS, and JavaScript
+- 🖥️ Frontend with HTML, CSS, and JavaScript
-- Backend using Node.js
+- ⚙️ Backend using Node.js and Express
-- MongoDB for data storage
+- 🗃️ MongoDB for database storage
-- AI chatbot for:
+- 🤖 AI Chatbot for:
   - Suggesting recipes based on available grocery items
-  - Handling grocery-related queries
+  - Answering grocery-related questions
+- 🔔 Push notification support with service workers
+- 🔐 User authentication (Login/Register)

+---

 ## 🗂 Project Structure